chriscoates/CV/readme.md

 ## <a name="Interests">Interests</a>
 - Spending time with family & friends
-- Drinking Coffee
+- Drinking coffee
-- Cooking & Eating good food
+- Cooking & eating good food
 - Brewing my own beer (I do a good IPA )
-- Playing & Watching Sport
+- Playing & watching sport
 - Gardening
 - Listening to music & going to gigs